awslabs/ssosync/README.md

       --log-format string           log format (default "text")
-      --log-level string            log level (default "info") -s, --sync-method string          Sync method to use (users_groups|groups) (default "groups") -m, --user-match string           Google Workspace Users filter query parameter, a simple '*' denotes sync all users in the directory. example: 'name:John*,email:admin*', '*' or name=John Doe,email:admin*' see: https://developers.google.com/admin-sdk/directory/v1/guides/search-users
+      --log-level string            log level (default "info") -s, --sync-method string          Sync method to use (users_groups|groups) (default "groups") -m, --user-match string           Google Workspace Users filter query parameter, a simple '*' denotes sync all users in the directory. example: 'name:John*,email:admin*', '*' or name=John Doe,email:admin*' see: https://developers.google.com/admin-sdk/directory/v1/guides/search-users, if left empty no users will be selected but if a pattern has been set for GroupMatch users that are members of the groups it matches will still be selected
   -v, --version                     version for ssosync -r, --region                      AWS region where identity store exists -i, --identity-store-id           AWS Identity Store ID